 - Make eating time a family event.
 Studies show that children who have family meals do better in all ways: nutritionally, socially, emotionally, and academically.
 Family meals have more to do with adolescents’ positive outcome than social economic status, family structure, after-school activities, tutors, or church.

-If you would like support to better learn how to help your child have a positive experience with food, make an appointment today!
+If you would like support to better learn how to help your child have a positive experience with food, schedule an appointment with one of our nutritionists today!

 Written By: Brooke Brandeberry, MS, CN, LMHCa